 - No knowledge of the presence of drugs

-Talk to a Los Angeles drug crimes attorney to discuss the best approach to taking in your case.
+Talk to a Los Angeles drug crimes attorney to discuss the best approach to handling your charges.

-Can I Plea Bargain to Reduce a Drug Crimes Charge?
+Can You Plea Bargain to Reduce a Drug Charge?

 In many drug crime cases, defendants are offered a plea bargain by the prosecution.
 When faced with some of the steep penalties that come with drug crime convictions, the deal may feel like a liferaft.
 While accepting a plea deal may indeed be in your best interest, you should never do so without first consulting with your lawyer.